shameal205/host/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Quick React Site

-In the project directory, you can run:
+To start the project directory:

 ### `npm start`